nickpalenchar/argon/README.md

 (whitespace is optional for enclosing template tokens--I like `<% foo %>` when its in files, and `<%foo%> for directory names, cause directories with spaces in their names, although legal, are very annoying.)

-## Generating files
+## Installing

-Right now, its `python3 argon.py name-of-stack`.
-You can't provide values yet cause I'm out of time right now.
-You'll have to edit the source code on line 25.

-(Or just wait till the project is actually stable)
+From source, you can run `pip3 install path/to/argon`

 # Configuration

-.argonconfig.yaml for customizing the cli beheivor
+`.argonconfig.yaml` for customizing the cli beheivor

 ## Environment variables